KnutZuidema/OregonTrail-rewrite/README.md

 <code>kotlinc *.kt -include-runtime -d OregonTrailRewrite.jar</code>

-or jsut use the build.bat on Windows (rename to .sh on UNIX-based OS)
+or just use the build.bat on Windows (rename to .sh on UNIX-based OS)